clzz7/menunot/replit.md

 ## Database Configuration

 ### Current Setup
-- **Database**: SQLite (local development)
+- **Database**: PostgreSQL (Replit managed)
-- **File**: `database.sqlite`
+- **Connection**: Neon serverless with connection pooling
-- **ORM**: Drizzle ORM with better-sqlite3
+- **ORM**: Drizzle ORM with pg-core
 - **Schema**: Located in `shared/schema.ts`

-### PostgreSQL Migration Ready
-The application is prepared for PostgreSQL migration when needed:
-- PostgreSQL schema ready in development
-- Drizzle configuration supports both SQLite and PostgreSQL
-- Environment variable `DATABASE_URL` can switch between databases

-### Migration Steps (When PostgreSQL is Available)
+### Migration Completed
+The application has been successfully migrated to PostgreSQL:
-1. Provision PostgreSQL database in Replit
+- ✅ PostgreSQL database provisioned in Replit
-2. Update `drizzle.config.ts` to use PostgreSQL dialect
-3. Update `server/db.ts` to use Neon serverless
-4. Run `npm run db:push` to create PostgreSQL tables
-5. Migrate data if needed
+- ✅ Schema updated to use pg-core instead of sqlite-core
+- ✅ Database connection configured with Neon serverless
+- ✅ Tables created and seeded with initial data
+- ✅ All API endpoints working with PostgreSQL

 ## Changelog
 ```
 Changelog:
 - July 5, 2025: Migration from Replit Agent to Replit completed
+- July 5, 2025: PostgreSQL database migrated and configured successfully
 - July 5, 2025: Database preparation for PostgreSQL migration
 - June 27, 2025: Initial setup
 ```